The Governance Gap

 Audit Trail

-Every detection logged with entity type, location, confidence, and user attribution
+Every detection logged with entity type, location, confidence, and user attribution.
+Human-in-the-loop review ensures compliance teams approve detections before anonymization

 Consistent Policy